sveltekit-i18n/lib/examples/README.md

 ## How to

 - clone or download example you want to use
-- run `npm i sveltekit-i18n@latest` to fetch this dependecy from NPM
+- navigate to downloaded example's folder using Terminal (`cd ./your/example/destination/`)
-- run `npm i` to install all other dependencies
+- run `npm i sveltekit-i18n@latest` to fetch this dependecy from NPM and install all other dependencies
-- run `npm run dev -- --open`
+- run `npm run dev -- --open` to preview